 Equinox courses are taught at the high school honors level, the Advanced Placement level, or the college level by master instructors.
 Each course carries one or two semesters of high-school credit upon successful completion.

 Applicants are encouraged to apply early, as many summer courses begin to fill and close as early as mid-March each year.
-Complete applications are reviewed as they are completed and received starting January 15.
+Applications opened in MyCTD are processed and reviewed by program staff once they have been completed by the applicant or applicant's family, beginning January 4, 2017.
+CTD considers an application complete when all necessary documentation to demonstrate eligibility and to satisfy course prerequisites (as necessary by course) has been provided online in the applicant's MyCTD account.
 Courses are filled on a first-come, first-served basis.

-All Applicants will submit through their MyCTD application:
+All applicants will submit through their MyCTD account:

 - Proof of prerequisite, if noted in course description (This is typically fulfilled with the prerequisite course’s inclusion on a report card, or another document issued by the student’s school.
 Prerequisite courses must be completed before the beginning of the Summer Program, but may be in progress when the student is applying to the course.)